WoutDLN/rp4if/md/05-installapache.md

 ### 5. Viewing Your Website

-.question[Apache grants external (browser) access only to select folders on your system.
+.question[Apache grants external (browser) access only to selected folders on your system.
 Anything more than that would be crazy. **Can you tell why?**]

 --